bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Tadge Dryja: 00:28:00

-So I would say that high doesn't but highly variable many, right and so this is something After we wrote the lightning network paper.
+So I would say that high doesn't but highly variable may, right and so this is something After we wrote the lightning network paper.

 ## Do high fees break lightning?